Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Proofs of Theorems and

-Let us establish the convergence~\eqref{x-barx}.
-Given a small $e > 0$, construct the functions $g_e(\cdot,\cdot,t)$ for $t = 0,\ldots, \tmax - 1$ as specified by Lemma~\ref{ge}.
+Given an arbitrarily small $e > 0$, let us construct the functions $g_e(\cdot,\cdot,t)$ for $t = 0,\ldots, \tmax - 1$ as specified by Lemma~\ref{ge}.
 With these functions at hand, let $(\cx^1,\ldots, \cx^\tmax)$ be the iterates obtained by Algorithm~\eqref{amp-ge}.
-We shall show that there exists a function $\delta(e)$ that converges to zero as $e \to 0$, and for which
+We shall compare the iterates of Algorithm~\eqref{alg-amp} with those of the former, and show by recurrence on $t = 1, \ldots, \tmax$ that